dmbarbour/glas/docs/GlasApps.md

 ### Logging

 Logging is a convenient approach to debugging.
 We can easily support a logging effect.
-Alternatively, we could introduce logging as a special debugging annotation, similar to breakpoints and profiling.
+Alternatively, we could introduce logging as a program annotation, accessible via reflection.
+But it's convenient to introduce as an effect because it allows for very flexible handling.

 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

-By convention, a log message should be a record of ad-hoc fields, whose meanings are de-facto standardized, such as `(lv:warn, text:"I'm sorry, Dave.
+The proposed convention is that a log message is represented by a record of ad-hoc fields, whose roles and data types are de-facto standardized.
+For example, `(lv:warn, text:"I'm sorry, Dave.
 I'm afraid I can't do that.", from:hal)`.
-This enables the record to be extended with rendering hints and other useful features.
+This simplifies extension with new fields.

-In context of transaction machines and fork-based concurrency, logs might be presented as a stable tree (aligned with forks) potentially with unstable leaf nodes.
-Logically, the entire tree updates, every frame, but log messages in the stable prefix of a fork will also be stable outputs.
-Further, messages logged by failed transactions might be observable indirectly via reflection, perhaps rendered in a distinct color.
+In context of transaction machines with incremental computing and fork-based concurrency, the conventional notion of streaming log messages is not a good fit.
+A better presentation is a tree, with branches based on stable fork choices, and methods to animate the tree over time.
+Additionally, we'll generally want to render log outputs from failed transactions (perhaps in a faded color), e.g. using some reflection mechanism.

 ### Random Data

 For optimization and security purposes, it's necessary to distinguish non-deterministic choice from reading random data.
 If a transaction fails after reading random data, the same data may be read when the transaction is repeated.
 There is no implicit search for a 'successful' random choice.
-This might be implemented by maintaining a buffer per stable fork path.

 * **random:Count** - response is requested count of cryptographically secure, uniformly random bits, represented as a bitstring.
 E.g. `random:8` might return `0b00101010`.

-Many applications would be better off using deterministic pseudo-random data or noise models (such as Perlin noise) instead of random data.
-But access to secure random data is convenient in some use cases, and necessary for cryptographic communications.
+In many use cases, apps should use their own PRNGs or noise models (such as Perlin noise) instead of using external random data.
+But random is essential in some cases, such as supporting cryptographic communications.

 ## Misc Thoughts